 Twelve (12) exploratory borings (BH-1 through BH-10 and PT-1 and PT-2) were drilled within the project sites on March 31, 2016 and on April 4 and 5, 2016.
 The borings were drilled using a limited access track drill rig and truck-mounted drill rig equipped with an 8-inch diameter hollow-stem auger for soil sampling.
-Soils were logged by a Converse engineer and classified in the field by visual examination in accordance with the Unified Soil Classification System.
-The field descriptions have been modified where appropriate to reflect the laboratory test results.
+Two (2) additional exploratory borings (BH-11 and PT-3) were drilled within the project site on April 14, 2022.
+The borings were advanced using a truck-mounted drill rig with an 8-inch diameter hollow stem auger to depths of 11.5 to 51.5 feet below the existing ground surface (bgs).
+Each boring was visually logged by a Converse Engineer and sampled at regular intervals and at changes in subsurface soils.
+Where appropriate, field descriptions and classifications have been modified to reflect laboratory test results.

 Ring samples of the subsurface materials were obtained at frequent intervals in the exploratory borings using a drive sampler (2.4-inches inside diameter and 3.0-inches outside diameter) lined with sample rings.
 The steel ring sampler was driven into the bottom of the borehole with successive drops of a 140-pound driving weight falling 30 inches, using an automatic hammer.
-Samples were retained in brass rings (2.4-inches inside diameter and 1.0-inch in height).
+Samples are retained in brass rings (2.4-inches inside diameter and 1.0-inch in height).
 The central portion of the sample was retained and carefully sealed in waterproof plastic containers for shipment to the Converse laboratory.
 Blow counts for each sample interval are presented on the logs of borings.
 Bulk samples of typical soil types were also obtained.

 Standard Penetration Tests (SPT) were also performed using a standard (1.4-inches inside diameter and 2.0-inches outside diameter) split-barrel sampler.
 The mechanically driven hammer for the SPT sampler was 140 pounds, failing 30 inches for each blow.
-The recorded blow counts for every six inches for a total of 1.5 feet of sampler penetration are shown on the Logs of Borings in the "BLOWS" column.
-The standard penetration test was performed in accordance with the ASTM Standard D1586 test method.
-The soil retrieved from the spoon sampler was carefully sealed in waterproof plastic containers for shipment to the laboratory.
+The recorded blow counts for every six inches for a total of 1.5 feet of sampler penetrations are shown on the Logs of Borings in the "BLOWS" column.
+The standard penetration tests were performed in accordance with the ASTM Standard D1586 test method.

-Borings PT-1 and PT-2 were utilized for percolation tests prior to backfill.
-Percolation test procedures and test results are further discussed in report section 7.0, Percolation Testing and Appendix C.
+Borings PT-1, PT-2 and PT-3 were utilized for percolation tests prior to backfill.
+Percolation test procedures and test results are further discussed in Percolation Testing and Appendix C.

 It should be noted that the exact depths at which material changes occur cannot always be established accurately.
 Changes in material conditions that occur between driven samples are indicated in the logs at the top of the next drive sample.
-A key to soil symbols and terms is presented as Drawing No. A-1, Soil Classification Chart.
-The logs of the exploratory boring are presented in Drawing Nos.
-A-2 through A-14, Log of Borings.
+A key to soil symbols and terms is presented as Drawing No. A-1, Unified Soil Classification and Key to Boring Log Symbols.
+The log of the exploratory boring is presented in Drawing Nos.
+A-2a through A-15, Log of Borings.